epfl-cs358/2024sp-robopong/README.md

 ### Game and Computer Vision

 To play the game, we must first launch the Python computer vision code.
-The Arduino should be connected to COM5 on the laptop.
-If a different port is used, it can be easily changed in the first line of the main method.
+The Arduino should be connected to the laptop and adapt the port is used in the first line of the main method.
+Now it is on COM5.
 The camera must be connected to any USB port on the laptop.

 Once the code is launched, it starts by calibrating the camera: it first detects the four Aruco Markers and then computes the transformation matrix for the frame.
 Next, motor calibration takes place by detecting the red triangular-shaped paddles.
 The system sends "Go UP" and "Go DOWN" commands to the Arduino through the serial port.
 Once the boundaries are reached, a stop command is sent to the Arduino.
 This step is crucial to establish concrete bounds of the board and to save the zero and maximum positions of each motor.